Democrats brace for cuts to paid leave program as they whittle down Biden economic package

 “To someone who doesn’t have a day of paid leave, four weeks could still be meaningful to them,” said Dawn Huckelbridge, the director of Paid Leave for All, an advocacy group.
 “Our hope had always been that the White House followed what they committed to in the American Families Plan, which was reaching 12 weeks over a period of time.”

 The discussions over paid leave came as Democrats on Thursday forged ahead in negotiating the whole of their tax-and-spending package, with the hope that they could still reach a deal on the long-stalled legislation as soon as this week.
+In doing so, they face a difficult task to unite liberal lawmakers, who are eager to spend, with centrists including Manchin and Sinema, who instead are pushing for a smaller package.

-Speaking to reporters at her weekly news conference, Speaker Nancy Pelosi (D-Calif.) sounded a fresh note of optimism that the party could overcome its own internal divisions and reach an “agreement” after months of delay.
+The issues still to resolve are significant, ranging from the total size of the package to the potential tax increases that could finance it.
+But the scope of the work still on the horizon did not deter Speaker Nancy Pelosi (D-Calif.), who sounded a fresh note of optimism Thursday that the party could overcome its own internal divisions and reach an “agreement” as soon as this week.

+Manchin took a less rosy view, later telling reporters that it is “pretty hard to make final decisions” in the absence of more legislative details.
+Asked if it could take longer than Friday to broker a compromise, he eventually replied: “This is not going to happen any time soon.”
+Sinema, meanwhile, once again ignored reporters’ questions about the package she has endeavored to change.

-Biden, meanwhile, recently has hit the road to sell his vision to voters.
-He plans to stop Thursday in Baltimore for a town hall before heading to Newark next week.
+Amid the congressional wrangling, Biden on Thursday prepared to hit the road again to sell his vision to voters.
+He planned to stop in Baltimore for a town hall before heading to Newark next week.
 His first appearance in the national tour, a speech delivered Wednesday in Scranton, Pa., saw the president stress the need for “transformative” investments in the economy.

 For many Democrats, those new spending initiatives include a once-in-a-generation opportunity to reinvigorate social safety net programs that help workers and families, especially those at lower incomes.
-Democrats have put forward plans to offer enhanced tax credits to parents, for example, and a bevy of efforts that could help them find and pay for child care.
-In doing so, party lawmakers have put great weight in paid leave as well, arguing the United States is one of the worst in the world at providing such robust, consistent benefits to its workers.
+Democrats have put forward plans to offer enhanced tax credits to parents, for example, along with a bevy of efforts that could help them find and pay for child care.

+Many of these elements have remained intact as negotiations continue, even though Democrats have been forced to grapple with potentially uncomfortable cuts in the process — including only a one-year extension to child tax credits that lawmakers initially hoped to make permanent.
+The concessions made to Manchin and Sinema continued to provoke angst among some Democrats on Thursday, who pledged to keep fighting for ambitious new spending.

+“It’s a big mistake — a one-year extension is a big mistake,” said Rep. Rosa L. DeLauro (D-Conn.), who promised to push more broadly for changes to the still-forming bill: “What I will do is to continue to pressure for a new framework that’s more enduring for children and for families.”

 Under Biden’s original American Families Plan, unveiled in April, the government would have created a national leave program offering partial wage replacement for a wide array of uses, including caring for new children, helping sick loved ones, dealing with a spouse’s military deployment and grieving the death of a family member.
 The president proposed phasing in the benefits so that Americans would have 12 weeks of leave in year 10 of the program.
 The benefits would have replaced the patchwork system currently in place, where protections vary by employer and state.